priyang12/ecommerce-ts/Readme.md

 AdminVideo: https://ik.imagekit.io/5aalo5l7bu7/Portfolio/EcommerceAdmin_DDzIsBmjK.mp4?ik-sdk-version=javascript-1.4.3&updatedAt=1668887007286
 ---

-ShopIT is a Fullstack Ecommerce webapp. it's where you can shop the things that you want with out worring about long processes.
+ShopIT is a Fullstack Ecommerce webapp. it's where you can shop the things that you want with out worrying about long processes.

-it's a monorepo with two frontends and same backend created using turborepo.
-One is for client to use and place order and other is admin panel for administrator work process. there one comman package for validation created for value validation using **ZOD**.
+it's a monorepo with two frontend's and same backend created using turboRepo.
+One is for client to use and place order and other is admin panel for administrator work process. there one common package for validation created for value validation using **ZOD**.

-Client web app it is well tested by react-testing lib. the paypment is powered by paypal. it is a PWA which is installlable and is **semi** workable in **offline** mode. cahceing worked by workbox.
+Client web app it is well tested by react-testing lib. the payment is powered by paypal. it is a PWA which is installable and is **semi** workable in **offline** mode. caching worked by workbox.
 Other frontend is a for admin work and which is build using react-admin. it show's interactive ways to handle orders, review and other work.
 There are end-to-end test for the client apps by cypress.

 ## Video

 Client Side